Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 Not started

-Lab 11 — ChatOps with EmojiChef
+Lab 11 — ChatOps EmojiChef

 Learning objectives